lammspace/OxCNC/build.md

 | Motor V | White (large) |
 | Motor U | Red (large)   |

+Connecting the GRBL controller to the speed controller:

+What colours did I use?!

 ## Software

+### Firmware tweaks

 Changes to the GRBL config.h: